HARSHITHAbaratam/recipe-sharing-website/README.md

-This is a streamlit project.
+This is a python project.
 This is done by Harshitha.